Latest, Travel Tips

 Stay Engaged if You Are Not Driving

-Since I have motion sickness I invariably drive in the mountains and I’m fine.
-But if someone else is behind the wheel, don’t doze off completely.
+Since I have motion sickness I invariably drive in the mountains myself and I’m fine.
+But if someone else is behind the wheel, it’s advisable not to doze off completely.
 Chat, share snacks, or play some music of her/his choice.
 Keeping the driver company helps everyone stay alert and awake and it makes the journey feel shorter too.

 My Final Thoughts

 A night drive to Katie’s Abode Hartola is one of my favourite experiences.
 The stillness of the forest, the twinkling lights of distant villages, and the feeling of being alone yet safe in the lap of nature.
-Certainly it is all unforgettable.
+It is a surreal and unforgettable experience.

 Leave a Reply